kristianmandrup/roles_generic/README.markdown

 Roles generic has now been refactored in order to tidy up the code base and make it even more generic, flexible and easy to extend.

 Currently I'm not sure if the generator fully works.
-It has a dependency on *rails3_artifactor*, which should work.
+It has a dependency on [rails3_artifator](http://github.com/kristianmandrup/rails3_artifator), which should work.
-However my gem to test generators (called *generator-spec*), is currently not functioning as it has dependencies to other gems that have undergone major refactorings lately.
+However my gem to test generators (called [generator-spec](http://github.com/kristianmandrup/generator-spec), is currently not functioning as it has dependencies to other gems that have undergone major

+refactorings lately.
 Let me know if the generator works or if not, see if you can make it work using *rails3_artifactor* and let me know the fix ;)

 ## Install